 7. Detailed Cleaning & Secondary Biocide Application

-After removing heavy organic soils and contaminants, thoroughly clean the remaining materials or components before a second application of a biocide.
+After removing heavy organic soils and contaminants, the next step is to thoroughly clean the remaining materials or components before a second application of a biocide.
 Cleaning helps reduce the amount of organisms present so that subsequent biocide applications are not rendered ineffective by organic soils.
-Thorough cleaning is required before implementation of additional procedures.

 8. Structural Drying

-An open drying system (leaving the windows open with the use of air movers to create evaporation) can only be used when the humidity of the outside air is less than the humidity of the inside air.
-It is recommended that the building materials are dried to the buildings dry standard before any re-construction works can be carried out to prevent any future mould growth.
+An open drying system (leaving the windows open with the use of air movers to create evaporation) can only be used when the humidity of the outside air is less than the humidity of the air present inside.
+It is recommended that the building materials are dried to the building’s dry standard before any re-construction works can be carried out to prevent any future mould growth.

 Part B – Mould Remediation